-In each week's seminar group, you are individually expected to participate through discussion either synchronously (via video chat) or in the group discussion forum.
+In each week's seminar group, you are individually expected to participate through discussion.
 You will be awarded a grade based on the quality, quantity and timeliness of your contributions.
-If participating in a synchronous seminar, you will be expected to attend the seminar, complete the readings, and the activities requested.
-This will be assessed by watching the recording of the seminar.
+You will be expected to attend the seminar, complete the readings, and the activities requested.
+This will be assessed by reading the summary document and the instructor briefly attending part of the seminar.